Garrido98/Incremental-Training-for-Watermarked-NN/README.md

 This repository is a log for my NTU Final Year Projectw where I studied about Incremental Training for Watermarked Neural Networks.

+For a detailed explanation of my study, please refer to the attached report.

 ## Background
 The demand for high-performance neural networks opened the floodgates to a new market of Ma- chine Learning as a Service (MLaaS) [4] .
 Companies of this trending market would provide services